 Institute for Student Success

-Dr. Maria D. Martinez was recently honored as the 2017 Outstanding Higher Education Professional by the Neag School of Education Alumni Board at the 19th Annual Awards Celebration held at the University of Connecticut.
+Dr. Maria D. Martinez was honored as the 2017 Outstanding Higher Education Professional by the Neag School of Education Alumni Board at the 19th Annual Awards Celebration held at the University of Connecticut.
 Currently Dr. Martinez provides administrative oversight for the ISS, its programs, personnel, and budget.

 THIS ROW IS HIDDEN